NIGERIA 2023: THE TUNNEL OF REALITY

 The summary of this admonition is both a warning and a challenge on the basis of what I have outlined; it is only fair and fitting to direct our critical analysis of the Nigerian political climate in the form of serious warning that all is not well.
 We cannot abdicate our responsibility to do and say what is right and choose which battles to fight on the premise of parochial locus standi.

 We need to come to grips with realities of the moment which point to the inevitabilities of the future, because time is running out, for us to initiate entry into a tunnel of social revolution.
-Are we ready.
+Are we ready, only time will tell.

 Dr Dickson is a Development and Media Practitioner